piogrzej/z390_OC_settings/README.md

 ## CPU VOLTAGES

-Dynamic Vcore +0.040V -> System is stable but gives rounding errors in mprime small FFTs Dynamic Vcore +0.085V -> System is stable no errors in mprime
+*Dynamic Vcore* +0.040V -> System is stable but gives rounding errors in mprime small FFTs

+*Dynamic Vcore* +0.085V -> System is stable, no errors in mprime

 ![CPU VOLTAGES](imgs/9.BMP)